Pharmaceutical companies, WHO help India in HIV/AIDS drug crisis

 A WHO representative is holding talks with India's health ministry on ways to avoid a similar problem arising again.

-"The situation is likely to be normalised by next month," Perriens wrote in the email.
+"The situation is likely to be normalized by next month," Perriens wrote in the email.
 It was dated Oct.
-1 and was sent to several activists and executives of other health organisations.
+1 and was sent to several activists and executives of other health organizations.

-Medical charity Medecins Sans Frontieres has agreed to donate 70,000 tablets, while 40,000 tablets procured under a corporate social responsibility programme have been sent to western Gujarat state.
+Medical charity Medecins Sans Frontieres has agreed to donate 70,000 tablets, while 40,000 tablets procured under a corporate social responsibility program have been sent to western Gujarat state.

 Still, some activists say NACO needs to do more.